-Cross-resistance is not expected between nirmatrelvir and anti-SARS-CoV-2 monoclonal antibodies (mAb) or remdesivir based on their different mechanisms of action.
+Cross-resistance is not expected between nirmatrelvir and remdesivir or any other anti-SARS-CoV-2 agents with different mechanisms of action (i.e., agents that are not M^{pro} inhibitors).

 16 NON-CLINICAL TOXICOLOGY

 No non-clinical studies have been conducted with nirmatrelvir in combination with ritonavir.